-- Comply with the Targeting Unit Agreement requirements. - Attend Targeting Program, Key Rental Assistance, RCRS and V&R System trainings. - Continuously train all staff on Targeting Program and Key Rental Assistance policies and procedures. - Make the Targeting Unit Agreement available for staff at all properties. - Comply with the Targeting Program referral process (see page 16 for details). - Comply with the Targeting Program lease-up process (see page 16 for details). - Utilize the RCRS and V&R System. - Identify the handicapped accessibility features of units in the V&R System. - Communicate tenancy issues or concerns with DHHS. - Provide feedback to Socialserve during monthly survey calls.
+- Comply with the Targeting Unit Agreement requirements. - Attend Targeting Program, Key Rental Assistance, RCRS and V&R System trainings. - Continuously train all staff on Targeting Program and Key Rental Assistance policies and procedures. - Make the Targeting Unit Agreement available for staff at all properties. - Comply with the Targeting Program referral process (see here for details). - Comply with the Targeting Program lease-up process (see here for details). - Utilize the RCRS and V&R System. - Identify the handicapped accessibility features of units in the V&R System. - Communicate tenancy issues or concerns with DHHS.